PoisotLab/ms_metaweb_transfer/manuscript.md

 the value that allowed all species to remain.

 ![Top: biological significance of the first dimension.
-Left: there is a linear relatiosnhip between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu*
+Left: there is a linear relationship between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu*
 @Schoener1989FooWeb.
 Species with a value of 0 in this subspace are at the bottom-most trophic level.
 Right: there is, similarly, a linear relationship